 Where the real bottleneck is

-In modern datacentres, where hardware is very performance capable, the real page delivery delay is introduced by the network/internet conneciton between the server and the client.
+In modern data centres, where hardware is very performance capable, the real page delivery delay is introduced by the network/internet connection between the server and the client.
 The key importance of SPDY (or HTTP2) cannot be underestimated.
-Modern CMSs deliver pages with 50 - 200 (and sometimes even more) connections on an average.
-The connection latency become the real bottleneck that Varnish cache cannot resolve.
+Modern CMSs deliver pages with 50 – 200 (and sometimes even more) connections on an average.
+The connection latency becomes the real bottleneck that Varnish cache cannot resolve.
 The HTTP2 comes very handy, allowing to deliver all of the page components (such as images, JS and CSS files) in a SINGLE multiplexed connection, allowing to avoid browsers going back and forward to the server in order to load all of those images and other static files.
 HTTP2 saves heaps of time and bandwidth in page delivery to the end user.
 Testing websites via www.webpagetest.org reveals (check website loading waterfall) that even slow servers process the HTML page (PHP page rendering) in just tens (or hundreds) milliseconds.
-If you get hardware capable to reduce this 2x times, well, you saved few milliseconds.
-However, loading of other resources is what really takes time to load.
-This time could measured in thousands of milliseconds and this is where most optimisation helps.
+If you get hardware capable of reducing this 2x times, well, you saved few milliseconds.
+However, loading of other resources is what really takes the time to load.
+This time could be measured in thousands of milliseconds and this is where most optimisation helps.

 Consider this: with SPDY (or HTTP2) in place, use of CDN only makes things worse.
 The client waiting times for full page load increases with the use of CDN, but decreases with the use of SPDY.

 This is why we actually prefer to use Nginx vs Varnish cache.

 How we configured our server

 As part of this exercise we used the following tools and components to benchmark Drupal 8 website: